myseq/myseq.github.io/content/posts/nodejs101.md

 Default repositories always prioritize stability over the latest features.
 This makes then often lag behind the current `Node.js` releases (v22.x).

-> Because of that, I choose to install `Node.js` via NodeSource PPA instead of default repositories.
+> Because of that, I choose to install `Node.js` via NodeSource PPA[^1] instead of default repositories.

+[^1]: **Personal Package Archive (PPA):** It's a software repository that allows developers to distribute software packages outside of the official repositories.

 ## Quickstart